RNacho/Pulse400/README.md

 ### The Pulse400 class ###

+The Pulse400 class is the actual PWM generator that is used by the Esc400, Multi400 and Servo400 front-end classes.
+A (singleton) object named ```pulse400``` is automatically instantiated when Pulse400.h is included.

 | Method | Description |
 |-----------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | attach( int8_t pin ) | Attaches the specified pin and allocates a PWM channel for it.
 Returns a channel id or -1 on failure. |